EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ---
 ```

-The `navTitle` is used for the left navigation so it can take up less space.
+The `navTitle` is used for the left navigation so the text can take up less space.
 It's also used in cards.

 The `description` is used in cards as well.